-As in past years, Temple Emunah seeks to provide its members and guests across the entire age spectrum with meaningful and heimish religious experiences.
+Temple Emunah seeks to provide its members and guests across the entire age spectrum with meaningful and heimish religious experiences.
 THIS CALENDAR contains descriptions of our service options.
-These include:

-• The Main Service - starting at 9:00 AM on Yom Kippur
+• The Main Service - starting at 8:20 AM on Rosh Hashanah and at 9:00 AM on Yom Kippur

 With the ongoing security concerns in Israel and throughout the world, we will continue to be vigilant about security this year, so please bring your name tags as we will absolutely be checking them at the door.
 Please understand that the members who will be checking tickets have volunteered their time - time away from family and friends.
 Some of our newer member volunteers may not recognize our long-time members.
 In the spirit of the High Holy Days, please be patient and understanding.